mwasifshkeel/To-Do-List-App-with-ReactJS/README.md

      ```

 5. **Open the Application:**
-   - Open your browser and go to `http://localhost:3000` to view the application.
+   - Open your browser and go to `http://localhost:[PORT IN TERMINAL]` to view the application.

 ### Running the Project